Aguilar de Campoo case: Investigation

 Police followed leads in both Spain and France, but were unable to break the case.
 Torres' father resided in Marseille, but no connection could be found to his daughter's disappearance.

 On 9 October 1994, two bags containing human bones were found in the countryside near the Requejada dam (a few kilometres north-west of Aguilar de Campóo), but forensic investigations ruled out the possibility of them belonging to the girls: instead, they belonged to unknown victims of the Spanish Civil War, which was waged between 1936 and 1939.
-Similarly, two skulls found in 2001 were linked to the case by the media, but were determined to be from the Civil War.
+Similarly, two skulls found in October 2001 were linked to the case by the media, but were determined to be from the Civil War.

-In 2018, a human jaw found in a reservoir in Cantabria was determined to be unrelated to the case.
+In October 2017, a human jaw found in a reservoir in Cantabria was determined to be unrelated to the case.